'On behalf of Conor, LFC strongly urges that the family's privacy is fully respected at this time'

-Liverpool support for Northern Ireland's Conor Bradley after sad passing of 20-year-old's father
+Liverpool support for Northern Ireland's Conor Bradley after tragic passing of 20-year-old's father

 The following message was displayed on the official club website: “Liverpool FC is deeply saddened by the death of Conor Bradley's father, Joe, today.